 What is a Trailer Brake Controller?

-Essentially, the trailer brake controller is a device that can be plugged in to your vehicle that operates the electric or electric-over-hydraulic brakes on a trailer.
-You can preset the force and efficiency, and depending on the model, it could work on anything from 2 brakes to eight … that would be a monster trailer!
+Essentially, the trailer brake controller is a device that can be plugged into your vehicle that operates the electric or electric-over-hydraulic brakes on a trailer.
+You can preset the force and efficiency.
+Depending on the model, it could work on anything from 2 brakes to eight.
+That would be a monster trailer!

-The reason why they’re so popular is that they allow for more control over the braking system, so it doesn’t matter whether you’re towing 500 lb or 5,000 lb, you’ll always get peak efficiency from the braking system when fitted (and set up) correctly.
+The reason why they’re so popular is that they allow for more control over the braking system.
+So, it doesn’t matter whether you’re towing 500 lbs. or 5,000 lbs., you’ll always get peak efficiency from the braking system when fitted (and set up) correctly.

 Of course, it’s worth pointing out (just in case) that these controllers don’t work with older style trailers that don’t have electronic control!